There is no one right way of traveling by motorcycle.

 In the USA, and independent hotel does not necessarily mean it's also cheap, but it does often mean you can get a great local experience.
 For instance, both the Austin Motel and the San Jose Hotel, both in Austin, Texas, are legendary for both their locations (just down the street from each other, in the heart of the South Austin music and food scene), their atmosphere and their attitudes.
 I think I got a job once because I recommended the San Jose Motel to the company's representative.

 Here's an example of what I mean by a great independent hotel while on the road: the Lost River Motel in Arco, Idaho.
-We had fought incredible winds all day, it was starting to rain, and Stefan, who is never, ever cold, was chilled to the bone.
+We had fought incredible winds all day, which makes me miserable on a motorcycle, and it was starting to rain, and Stefan, who is never, ever cold, was chilled to the bone.
 It turned out to be a great choice - very comfortable, affordable rooms, and a very friendly, bike-friendly owner.
 And our bikes were right out the door, just a few meters from the bed.

 In the USA, I'm frightened of what we call budget hotels and motels, but abroad, budget hotels (pensions) are usually family-run, and provide a friendliness and warmth, plus a closeness to the local culture, that I want while traveling.
 Also, budget hotels abroad usually include breakfast.
 But, as noted in the following description as well, breakfasts can vary widely: some will be generous and some will be just bread and coffee.
 Look for budget hotels abroad that have excellent access to local attractions, or to transportation for such, in case you don't want to take a motorcycle.